 (New post category)

-Repeat the above process to continue creating new categories …
+Repeat this process to continue adding new categories …

 You can also create “nested’ or hierarchical categories for your posts …

-To create nested categories, add a “child” category and then select a “parent” category from the ‘Parent’ drop-down menu …
+To create a nested category, add a “child” category and select a “parent” category from the ‘Parent’ drop-down menu …

-You can also add a new category while creating or editing posts …
+You can also add a new category when creating or editing posts …

 (Add New Category)

-- Type your new category name (and select an optional ‘parent’ category),
+- Enter your new category name (and select an optional ‘parent’ category),

-- Click the ‘Add New Category’ button …
+- Click on the ‘Add New Category’ button …

 Your new category will instantly become available …

-Learn how to create and edit posts in WordPress here:
+Learn how to add and edit WordPress posts here:

-Deleting a category does not delete the posts assigned to that category.
-Instead, any posts that were assigned to the deleted category will be reassigned to the WordPress default category (see further below).
+Removing a category does not delete the posts assigned to that category.
+Instead, any posts that were assigned to deleted categories will be reassigned to the WordPress default category (this is covered further below).